What happened on this day, June 28 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 2020

-The 2020 French Grand Prix, initially scheduled for June 28 at Circuit Paul Ricard, was canceled due to the COVID-19 pandemic.
+The 2020 French Grand Prix, initially scheduled for June 28 at Circuit Paul Ricard, was cancelled due to the COVID-19 pandemic.
 The French government’s extension of restrictions on major events until mid-July and ongoing travel limitations made it impossible to hold the race as planned.
 This cancellation was the tenth Formula One race affected by the pandemic in the 2020 F1 World Championship.

 Eric Boullier, Managing Director of the GIP Grand Prix de France—Le Castellet, supported the government’s decision and focused on preparing for the 2021 event.
 Formula 1 CEO Chase Carey also backed the cancellation and looked forward to returning to Circuit Paul Ricard in the future.